Top-Rated Premises Liability Attorney Serving Multnomah County

 - Condominium common areas

-A Spectrum Of Potential Injuries
+A Broad Spectrum of Potential Injuries

 While most commonly known as the slip-and-fall case, the variety of premises liability personal injury causes is virtually limitless.
-From dangerous falling merchandise or tools to broken chairs or stools, or even dangerously defective samples, customers injured on the property of another can seek to recover for their injuries.
+From dangerous falling merchandise or tools to broken chairs or stools, or even dangerously defective samples, customers injured on the property of another can seek compensation to recover for their injuries.

 An experienced Portland personal injury lawyer is needed to evaluate these claims and navigate the sometimes overlapping regulatory and common law waters.